 The loft, garage and stable block of the property were converted to create extra living space and a two-bedroom annexe which resulted in changes to the facade, including two new dormer windows.
 In addition an extension was built on to the property's North side to provide a ground floor utility room and to create a layout more suited to modern family living.
 The project was managed by homeowner Leiset Kemink who ensured that only original cotswold stone was used for the work, sourced from Winchcombe Reclamation.

-Built in the 1640s, this traditional Cotswold stone cottage has been sympathetically restored by owner Simon Fenwick.
+Built in the 1640s, this traditional Cotswold stone cottage boasts key features typical of the vernacular style including stone mullioned windows, surmounted with drip moulds and stone slate roofs and has been sympathetically restored by owner Simon Fenwick.
 Soon after buying the property, Simon discovered that there was a wealth of skilled master craftsmen in the Cotswolds that would be able to help with his restoration.

-Set in a tranquil farming hamlet, this Grade II-listed home was once used as a humble cowshed.
-The barn was built around 1850, but was sensitively converted in the 1990s preserving many period features including its exposed Cotswold stone interior walls.
+Set in a tranquil farming hamlet, this Grade II-listed converted barn was once used as a humble cowshed.
+Built around 1850, it was sensitively converted in the 1990s preserving many period features including its exposed Cotswold stone interior walls.
 The characterful home is now owned by the Gerrish family who have stamped their own romantic style on the space with French antiques and rustic flea market finds and floral fabrics.

 Very little work needed doing on this gorgeous cowman’s cottage in the Cotswolds.
 The previous owners had replaced the electrics and the plumbing, and had even converted the loft.
 All that was left to do was for the new owner, Bethan Lewis-Powell, to put her own stamp on the interior.